southmost/mlx-exp/README.md

 ---

 Hey!
-Just FYI - a lot of these tips and memory optimizations came from me chatting with Claude "3.6" Sonnet while trying to get this working on my M3 MacBook.
+Just FYI - a lot of these tips and memory optimizations came from me chatting with Claude "3.6" Sonnet while trying to get this working on my M3 MacBook (and some stuff from the web).
 We went through a bunch of trial and error together to find what actually works vs what just looks good on paper.
-The quick start example is exactly what worked for us!
+The example above is exactly what worked for us!
+If you have better tips, definitely DM me somewhere!